 - Septic tank service companies are likely to give unbiased advice for preventing septic system issues because they actually benefit when your septic system breaks.

 In other words, if a septic tank service company is telling you the best way to prevent them from taking your money, you might as well listen!

 Do wet wipes cause problems in your septic system?

 Plumbing and septic tank service companies were unanimous: wet wipes cause problems in septic systems, even the "flushable" wipes.
+Flushable wipes do not dissolve in septic tanks and can damage your septic tank in the long run.
 This plumbing company went so far as to say:

 "For people who use a septic tank, flushing wipes down the toilet is one of the worst things they can do to their home's plumbing."

 You can see an example of what wipes can do to your home sewer pipes here.
 When your pipes get clogged, sewage "will backup into the home, spilling sewage into the bathroom and creating a mess that smells terrible and costs hundreds or thousands of dollars to clean up."
 This sort of damage applies to baby wipes, and “dissolvable” wipes.
 This is why we stress everyone to use “flushable” alternatives.